- CP 1010 Core Studio Practice I (3)

 * BFA students must complete at least 6 credit hours in a class designated as "off campus study."
 These credits can also fulfill any of the requirements listed above and be from any of the divisions (Art History, Studio, Liberal Arts, or General Electives).

 BFA With Distinction—SAIC Scholars Program: The SAIC Scholars program is a learning community of BFA students pursuing rigorous study in both their academic coursework and their studio pathways.
-There are two opportunities for interested students to apply to the SAIC Scholars Program: at the time of admission to the school, and after they have completed 30 credits of study at SAIC.
+There are two opportunities for interested students to apply to the SAIC Scholars Program: at the time of admission to the school, and eligible first-year students may apply to join the program during their first semester.
 Students pursuing the latter option are required to formally submit an application to the Undergraduate Division.
-Once admitted to the SAIC Scholars Program, students are required to successfully complete a minimum of six designated scholars courses.
+Once admitted to the SAIC Scholars Program, students are required to successfully complete a set series of courses as a community during the course of the first and second year.
 Students who complete the program will graduate with distinction.

 BFA in Studio with Thesis Option (Liberal Arts or Visual Critical Studies)